huijunchen9260/shbib/README.md

 j/↓ - down
 l/→ - right
 h/← - left
+Ctrl-f - PageDown
+Ctrl-u - PageUp
 g - go to top
 G - go to bottom
 s - search online by text
-p - search online by metadata in PDF file c - copy BibTeX entry from your $BIB o - Open PDF file by BibTeX entry b - manually build database by rename and encode metadata into PDF file B - automatically build database by rename and encode metadata into PDF file / - search in $BIB_PDF_PATH/<input>*
+p - search online by metadata in PDF file c - copy BibTeX entry from your $BIB o - open PDF file by BibTeX entry b - manually build database by rename and encode metadata into PDF file B - automatically build database by rename and encode metadata into PDF file / - search in $BIB_PDF_PATH/<input>*